Egypt recovers looted 2,700-year-old green sarcophagus from the US

 Story highlights

-He said that the artefact was superstitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage"
+He said that the artefact was surreptitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage"

-He said that the artefact was superstitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage"
+He said that the artefact was surreptitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage"

-Egypt on Monday announced the recovery of the sarcophagus, an artefact lid dating 2,700 years from the United States.
+Egypt on Monday announced the recovery of the lid of a sarcophagus, an artefact dating back 2,700 years, from the United States.

 During a televised press conference Egyptian Foreign Minister Sameh Shoukruy announced that the "Green Sacrophagus" was reportedly smuggled out and put on a display in the United States.

-He said that the artefact was superstitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage."
+He said that the artefact was surreptitiously removed from the country and its recovery is a part of efforts to "protect Egypt's Heritage."

 According to state media, the artefact was transported to the US in 2008 after it was looted from the Abusir necropolis south of Cairo, and was later displayed in the Houston Museum of Natural Science in 2013, AFP reported.